-I teach and write about international politics.
+I teach and write about how people study the world to change it.

-As a professor and researcher, I collaborate with many kinds of people to learn about world politics.
 My goal is to support working-class, incarcerated, and other underrepresented students as they share their knowledge and visions for a better world.
-With students, I learn from abolitionist, Indigenous, de/anticolonial, and transnational feminist thought/practice.

 Photo of Jonneke Koomen and Yasmine Genena sitting around a messy table by Frank Miller